 A wonderful resource for girls, women, genealogists, and historians both in Queensland and across the globe.

 To view the signatories to the Women's Suffrage Petitions go here

-Congratulations to Shauna being named as 2014 Gold Medallist Rockstar Genealogist for Australia and New Zealand in Canada's Anglo-Celtic Connections annual competition.
-Pauleen was named in fifth place.
+Congratulations to our recent speakers, Shauna Hicks and Pauleen Cass.
+Shauna was named as 2014 Gold Medallist Rockstar Genealogist for Australia and New Zealand in Canada's Anglo-Celtic Connections annual competition.
+Pauleen Cass was named in fifth place.
 Well done!